Q: What is Degree Works™?

 - The “Advice Calculator” tells students whether or not it is possible to reach their desired GPA given the number of credits they have taken so far up to 150 total credits.
 Enter your desired GPA.
 If your calculator responds with an error message, it is impossible to reach the goal GPA without repeating coursework.

 Q: Where can I go if I need help accessing or using Degree Works™, or with understanding my Degree Works™ audit?

 Your advisor can help you with basic questions regarding your Degree Works audit.
 Make an appointment with your advisor or e-mail your advisor using the hyperlink on the header of your Degree Works audit.
 If you are having trouble accessing your Degree Works account, see Records and Registration.

 It is the responsibility of the student to know what transitional courses they may be required to take.
 This is determined at the time of Admission using a placement exam.
 The responsibility to meet the requirements for graduation by the intended graduation date (selecting courses and completing courses satisfactorily) ultimately rests with the student.
 Your advisor is available to assist you.
-It is also the responsibility of the student to know what form of financial aid, if any, will be used to assist in paying for college.
-Also be sure to keep your account clear of holds due to incomplete paperwork, outstanding bills, etc.

 *Please be advised that Degree Works™ may be unavailable for short time periods during system maintenance – Check the MyCGCC page at the bottom of the Degree Works section to see if there are any planned Degree Works system outages*